rosell/moodle-block_tog/README.md

 # moodle-block_task_oriented_groups

 A Moodle block to groupings users depending of the task to do.
-The formed groups has diversity in gender, personality and competence.
+The formed groups has diversity in gender, personality and intelligence.

 This plugin is written by UDT-IA, as part of the IIIA-CSIC.